Hardcode subtitles on video: Tips and Techniques

 Back color

-Specifies the back color of the font.
+Specifies the back color of the subtitle font.

 Adding the background color makes the font easier to read